-New Jersey's theft statutes cover a broad range of prohibited conduct, including theft by unlawful taking, deception, or extortion; receiving stolen property; shoplifting; and theft of services.
+New Jersey's theft statutes cover a broad range of prohibited conduct, including theft of property or services by unlawful taking, deception, extortion, and shoplifting, as well as receiving stolen property.
+This article will provide an overview of the penalties for these theft crimes in New Jersey.

 A person commits theft in New Jersey by unlawfully taking or exercising control over the property of another with the intent to deprive the owner of the property.